 Can You Knock-in a Cricket Bat Too Much?

 It’s difficult to knock in a bat too much but it isn’t, in theory, impossible.
-Over hitting with a mallet or ball could cause the fibres to compress too much and they might lose any natural spring.
+Over hitting with a mallet or a leather ball could cause the fibres to compress too much and they might lose any natural spring.

 However, it would take many hours to reach this point.

-Playing in Your Cricket Bat
+Playing in Your Bat

-Knocking-in is the first step in the process but the new cricket bat isn’t quite ready yet.
+Knocking-in is the first step in the process but a new bat isn’t quite ready yet.
 The next stage is known as playing-in and this is where the bat mirrors a match scenario.
-It’s perfectly OK to head into the nets and face regular bowlers but a softer ball should be used.
+It’s perfectly OK to head into the nets and face regular bowlers but a softer cricket ball should be used.
 One of the many training balls that cricketers use is perfect for this scenario.